r4victor/tenthousandmeters/content/blog/python_bts_03.md

 In [the first]({filename}/blog/python_bts_01.md) and [the second]({filename}/blog/python_bts_02.md) parts of this series we explored the ideas behind the execution and the compilation of a Python program.
 We'll continue to focus on ideas in the next parts but this time we'll make an exception and look at the actual code that brings those ideas to life.

-### Plan for today
+## Plan for today

 The CPython codebase is around 350,000 lines of C code (excluding header files) and almost 600,000 lines of Python code.
 Undoubtedly, it would be a daunting task to comprehend all of that at once.
-So, today we'll confine our study to that part of the source code that executes every time we run `python`.
-We'll start with the `main()` function of the `python` executable and step through the source code until we reach the evaluation loop, a place where the Python bytecode gets executed.
+Today we'll confine our study to that part of the source code that executes every time we run `python`.
+We'll start with the `main()` function of the `python` executable and step through the source code until we reach the evaluation loop, a place where Python bytecode gets executed.

 Our goal is not to understand every piece of code we'll encounter but to highlight the most interesting parts, study them, and, eventually, get an approximate idea of what happens at the very start of the execution of a Python program.

 There are two more notices I should make.
 First, we won't step into every function.
 We'll make only a high-level overview of some parts and dive deep into others.
 Nevertheless, I promise to present functions in the order of execution.
 Second, with the exception of a few struct definitions, I'll leave the code as is.
 The only thing I'll allow myself is to add some comments and to rephrase existing ones.
 Throughout this post, all multi-line `/**/` comments are original, and all single-line `//` comments are mine.
 With that said, let's begin our journey through the CPython source code.

-### Getting CPython
+## Getting CPython

 Before we can explore the source code, we need to get it.
 Let's clone the CPython repository: